 19. Computers and system(s) science—the kingpins of modern technology: Lotfi Zadeh’s glimpses into the future of the information revolution Rudolf Seising.

 Chris Meyns is a poet, developer and architectural conservationist based in Uppsala, Sweden.
-They have published on the history of data, on Anton Wilhelm Amo’s philosophy of mind, and their book Philosophical Empires (with Adam Ferner) will appear in 2021.
+They have published on the history of data, on Anton Wilhelm Amo’s philosophy of mind, and their book The Philosophers’ Library: Books that Shaped the World (with Adam Ferner) will appear in 2021.
 Their current research focuses on vulnerability in information sharing ecosystems.